-The WB morning traffic analysis results indicate that for the year 2030 forecasts, peak hour travel times are anticipated to exacerbate in Riverside County (by about 6 minutes) and maintain to the same in Orange County.
+The WB morning traffic analysis results indicate that for the year 2030 forecasts, peak hour travel times are anticipated to exacerbate in Riverside County (by about 6 minutes) and maintain the same in Orange County.
 In addition to increasing travel time, overall vehicle hours of delay in the corridor will increase (by about 29 percent), while the entire system is able to serve more vehicles (by about 4 percent).
-Bottlenecks are anticipated at the Orange-Riverside County line and at the SR-241 interchange/Gypsum Canyon interchange area, which will create a long queue on WB SR-91 extending to the I-15/SR-91 interchange.
+Bottlenecks are anticipated at the Orange-Riverside County line and at the SR-241 interchange/Gypsum Canyon interchange area, which will continue a long queue on WB SR-91 extending to the I-15/SR-91 interchange.
 The bottleneck at the SR-55 interchange will be relieved.

-For the year 2045 forecasts, travel times are anticipated to decrease (by about 21 minutes) in Riverside County, and increase (by about 16 minutes) in Orange County when compared to 2030.
+For the year 2045 forecasts, travel times are anticipated to decrease (by about 21 minutes) in Riverside County as implementation of the SR-91 Westbound Corridor Operations Project would improve operations.
+With more vehicles able to travel downstream, travel times in Orange County would increase (by about 16 minutes) when compared to 2030.
 Overall vehicle hours of delay will decrease (by about 10 percent) in the corridor, and the number of vehicles the system is serving will also increase (by about 12 percent).
 There is a bottleneck at SR-71 due to a large increase of vehicles going to and from SR-71.
 Also, with more vehicles able to travel downstream, another bottleneck occurs at the Tustin Avenue and SR-55 area.
 Travel time in Orange County shows an increase in 2045 due to the growth in traffic, projects relieving congestion upstream allowing more vehicles to travel downstream, and no additional capacity enhancing projects in Orange County.
 OCTA and RCTC are exploring multi-modal opportunities on, or adjacent to, the SR-91 corridor that could provide additional congestion relief.

 Express Lanes in the westbound direction operate satisfactorily in 2030 and will experience a slowdown in 2045 in Riverside County where the 3-lane section merges back to two lanes.
-RCTC is planning to implement dynamic pricing for the SR-91 corridor in the near future, which will help to maintain satisfactory operation of the Express Lanes.
+RCTC is planning to implement dynamic pricing for the SR-91 corridor in the near future, which will help to maintain satisfactory operation of the Express Lanes